-The Company had a working capital deficiency of \$313,751 as at November 30, 2018 (August 31, 2018 - working capital of \$180,990).
-The decrease in working capital seen during the period is primarily due to the decline in market value of marketable securities, coupled with a reduction in cash resulting from funding operations during the period.
+The Company had working capital \$467,511 as at May 31, 2019 (August 31, 2018 - \$180,990).
+The increase in working capital seen during the period is primarily due to the private placement closed during the period, an increase in market value of marketable securities, partially mitigated by a reduction in cash resulting from funding operations during the period.